 The introductory paragraph can briefly restate the purpose of the study in narrative form with your research questions.
 Then, explain what the chapter will cover.
-This includes the research design, the study participants, sampling method used, an explanation of data collection and analysis, measures to ensure validity (or credibility and trustworthiness if this is a qualitative study), and ethics and risks.
+This includes the research design, the study participants, sampling method used, an explanation of data collection and analysis, measures to ensure credibility and trustworthiness, and ethics and risks.